ufs-community/ufs-weather-model/doc/UsersGuide/source/BuildingAndRunning.rst

 If you are not running on one of the pre-configured platforms, you will need to set the environment variables in a different way.

-If you used one of the platform- and compiler-specific ``README`` files in the ``doc/`` directory of NCEPLIBS-external to build the prerequisite libraries, there is a script in the ``NCEPLIBS-ufs-v2.0.0/bin`` directory called ``setenv_nceplibs.sh`` that will set the NCEPLIBS-external variables for you.

-Of course, you can also set the values of these variables yourself if you know where the paths are on your system.

 -------------------------------------------------------------
 Setting the CMAKE_FLAGS and CCPP_SUITES environment variables